104corp/cfn-basic-module/README.md

 ### ConfigS3BucketName
 Type: String
 Description: (Optional) If you already have a aws config s3 bucket
-### AdminAccountId
+### AdminPrincipal
 Type: String
-Description: (Optional) AWS Account Id of the administrator account for assume role
+Description: (Optional) AWS Account Principal of the administrator account for assume role

 ## Resources
 The list of resources this template creates: